Uniswap/interface/apps/web/README.md

 # Uniswap Labs Web Interface

-## Accessing the Uniswap Interface
+## Accessing the Taraswap Interface

-To access the Uniswap Interface, use an IPFS gateway link from the [latest release](https://github.com/Uniswap/uniswap-interface/releases/latest), or visit [app.uniswap.org](https://app.uniswap.org).
+To access the Taraswap Interface, use an IPFS gateway link from the [latest release](https://github.com/Uniswap/uniswap-interface/releases/latest), or visit [app.uniswap.org](https://app.uniswap.org).